postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-grpc-request.md

 With the server streaming method type, when a client invokes a method with all the details, the server can respond back with multiple messages.

-To invoke a server streaming method, select the method from the **Method selection dropdown**, enter the details and hit **Invoke**.
-Soon after that, the request goes into a persistent 'Streaming' state and the responses from the server start appearing at the bottom in the response area.
-Depending on the use case, the stream closes automatically after the server has streamed all the messages or you can manually end the stream by clicking on **Cancel** next to the **URL bar**.
+To invoke a server streaming method, select the method from the **Method selection dropdown**, enter the details, and select **Invoke**.
+The request goes into a persistent 'Streaming' state and the responses from the server start appearing at the bottom in the response area.
+Depending on the use case, the stream closes automatically after the server has streamed all the messages.
+You can manually end the stream by selecting **Cancel** next to the **URL bar**.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-grpc-request/server-streaming.gif" alt="Invoking a server streaming method">